azomDev/PrivacyPin/README.md

 - [ ] Collect feedback from testers to guide further development.

 ### Phase 6: Initial Release
-- [ ] Package the app for Android and iOS using Capacitor.
+- [ ] Package the app for Android.
 - [ ] Release self-hosting guide and MVP version for early feedback.

 ## License